dimagi/dimagi_lake/README.md

 ```

 ## Spark Thrift Server(STS)
-Its an spark application comes with the spark package.
-When you run it, it allows external applications to connect to it as a JDBC Client and query the data using SQL queries same as quering any other SQL database like Postgres.
+Its a spark application comes with the spark package.
+When you run it, it allows external applications to connect to it as a JDBC Client and query the data stored in Datalake using SQL queries same as quering any other SQL database like Postgres.
 You can read about it more [here](https://spark.apache.org/docs/latest/sql-distributed-sql-engine.html).
-We need this because we want to allow internal/external users to query the data using BI tool and BI tool needs to connect to SPARK cluster as a client.
+We need this because we want to allow internal/external users to query the data using BI tool and BI tool needs to connect to SPARK cluster as a JDBC client.
 Run the following command to start the Spark Thrift Server for our setup:

 ```
 $SPARK_HOME/sbin/start-thriftserver.sh --packages "io.delta:delta-core_2.12:0.8.0,org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.1" --conf "spark.sql.catalog.spark_catalog=org.apache.spark.sql.delta.catalog.DeltaCatalog" --conf "spark.sql.extensions=io.delta.sql.DeltaSparkSessionExtension"